kBrutal/Security-Agent/README.md

 ## Overview

 The Security Automation Agent is a Python-based system designed to automate security tasks such as port scanning, directory discovery, and fuzzing.
-It leverages Large Language Models (LLMs) to break down high-level security commands into specific tasks, executes these tasks using various security tools, and generates detailed reports summarizing the findings.
+It uses Large Language Models (LLMs) to break down high-level security commands into specific tasks, executes these tasks using various security tools, and generates detailed reports summarizing the findings.

 ## System Architecture